Andy1977D/Regalscan/README.md

 ## Method
 The task is divided into 3 steps:
-- Extraction of the feauture vectors for each article
+- Extraction of the feature vectors for each article
 - Object detection of relevant object (a standard YOLO model is used)
 - Feature vector calculation and correlation to all pre-scanned articles Finally, if an object is detected, it is marked in the video